 The fast-growing UAS industry is creating incredible educational, research, commercial, and recreational opportunities, many of which are especially valuable in the university environment.
 However, flying drones on unversity property introduces particular challenges for safety, security, and privacy.

-That's why Virginia Tech has established a UAS Policy that enables drone operation on campus and university-controlled property.
-The policy helps further the use of drones for research, education, and recreation, while reducing risks to safety, security, privacy, and property.
-The policy also enables compliance with federal and state legal obligations.
+That's why Virginia Tech has established a UAS Policy to enable drone operation on campus and university-controlled property.
+The policy makes it possible for students, faculty, and others to take advantage of drones' potential for research, education, and recreation, while preserving the safe, secure campus environment we value.
+The policy also facilitates compliance with Federal Aviation Administration regulations and state and local laws.